anya-m-patel/anya-m-patel/README.md

 ## Hey, I'm Anya 👋

 ### About Me
-I’m a sophomore at Drexel University majoring in Computer Science and currently working as a Full Stack (MERN) and UX/AI Co-op at **Intealth**.
+I’m a sophomore at Drexel University majoring in Computer Science and currently working as a Full Stack (MERN) and UX+AI Co-op at **Intealth**.

 I’m passionate about creating technology that's practical, user-focused, and grounded in good design.
 My experience spans both development and research, and I enjoy exploring how systems thinking and user experience can come together to create intuitive solutions.